Operator: 2 units of Montana coal plant to close this year

 Colstrip residents also worry that the plant’s newer units also will be shut down a few years later as the plant’s other utility owners located in Washington and Oregon seek to remove coal from their own power portfolios.

-Lowering the cost of the coal supply for the remaining units is a priority for Talen, and its coal contract with Westmoreland up at the end of the year.
-Talen officials are seeking a “competitive offer” from Westmoreland, spokeswoman Taryne Williams said.
+Talen’s coal contract with Westmoreland is up at the end of the year and Talen executives are seeking a “competitive offer” from the mining company, Williams said.

 Ankney said news of the partial closure should rally leaders to redouble their efforts to keep the rest of Colstrip operating.
 State lawmakers don’t meet again until 2021, and Ankney said in that interim, he and others will brainstorm proposals.